Symptoms of Hypothyroidism

 is the opposite of hyperthyroidism – or overactive thyroid – a condition

-And some people with hypothyroidism experience only a few mild symptoms, or sometimes,
+Some people with hypothyroidism experience symptoms, or sometimes,

 no symptoms at all.
-If you think you might have hypothyroidism, see your doctor
+If you are experiencing any symptoms, see your doctor

 for a proper diagnosis.